 Once you have a new job, don't drop LinkedIn.
 It may well help you be more successful in your work.
 But, best of all, your next job might find you on LinkedIn, unless it is obvious that you have dropped out and are not paying attention to LinkedIn.

-Some employers do not want their employees using social media, particularly during working hours and/or using the employer's computers, networks, etc. Check for a "Social Media Use" policy (and also an "Email and Internet Use" policy), to be sure that you are in compliance.
+Some employers do not want their employees using social media, particularly during working hours and/or using the employer's computers, networks, etc. Check for a "Social Media Use" policy (or an "Internet Use" policy), to be sure that you are in compliance.

 However, if no one else is in LinkedIn, don't take that as a sign that you have free rein to do anything you want!
 Someone from your current employer could join, and expect to "connect" with you.
-I've even heard of clueless recruiters checking out a potential job candidate by contacting the employer via LinkedIn.
+I've even heard of clueless recruiters checking out a potential job candidate by contacting the candidate's current employer via LinkedIn.
 So do be active, but also be very careful!

 [MORE: Stealth Job Search Networking .]

 LinkedIn is a big help for your career, your employer, and – when you are ready – your job search.
 Participate regularly, and it will pay off for you.
 And don't quit using LinkedIn when you have landed your new job!